Adeebrq/subZeroFrontend/README.md

 ## ⚠️ Note
+On a initial cold load, the server will be down and requires 1-2 mins to start back up.

 Due to the lack of funds & SubZero operating under the Fuji testnet network, we have only implemented cryptocurrency trading for the time being.
 Accurate oracles for stock, commodities & other asset classes are only available on the mainnet, hence this has been kept aside for __future releases.__